paterit/version-checker/README.md

 #### --destination-file <destination_file>
-If this option is given components configuration with new versions will be wrtten here.
+If this option is given components configuration with new versions will be written here.

 #### --dry-run